Mvndi/DynamicLights/README.md

 # DynamicLights

-Emit Light from Held Items using the 1.17 Light Blocks in Spigot/Paper Servers.
+Emit Light from Held Items using the 1.17 Light Blocks in Paper Servers.

 Discord: https://discord.gg/RHJQFPgbke